 My latest student interactive for ELLs at the NY Times is on climate change.
 It introduces students to the problem, and it also teaches them about the “Five W’s” – who, what, where, when and why.
 A writing prompt is included.

 I thought it would be helpful to put together a list of related online resources that are accessible to English Language Learners.

 I also have a number of links on The Best Sites To Introduce Environmental Issues Into The Classroom, and won’t be duplicating them here.
 So you might want to check-out that list, too.
-You might also be interested in The Best Online Carbon Calculators.
+You might also be interested in The Best Resources On Teens Demanding An Effective Response To Climate Change and The Best Online Carbon Calculators.